 Radio telemetry has been an invaluable tool for advancing our understanding of fish movements in the Missouri River above Fort Peck Reservoir.
 The Missouri River between Morony Dam and Fort Peck Reservoir is a semi-regulated system, and movements of several fish species in relation to environmental conditions are of particular interest.
-This includes the impacts of anthropogenically altered discharge and temperature, on federally endangered species and species of concern.
-In 2022, efforts will focus on relocating fish that are currently tagged throughout the year and also implanting additional radio tags into wild and older year-class hatchery-origin pallid sturgeon (HOPS).
-Currently the radio-tagged population of fish includes two wild pallid sturgeon, seventy HOPS (sixty-one 1997 year-class, six 2005 year-class, one 2006 year-class, one 2007 year-class, and one 2009 year-class), nineteen shovelnose sturgeon, fifteen smallmouth buffalo, four bigmouth buffalo, one walleve, and ten freshwater drum.
-In addition to tracking and tagging new fish, we replaced radio tags that were implanted into pallid sturgeon prior to 2016.
-These tags are advertised to have an 8-year battery life, however, are only guaranteed to last ~6.5 years.
+This includes the impacts of anthropogenically altered discharge and temperature regimes, on federally endangered species and species of concern.
+In 2024, efforts will focus on relocating fish that are currently tagged throughout the year and also implanting additional radio tags into wild and older year-class hatchery-origin pallid sturgeon (HOPS).
+Currently the radio-tagged population of fish includes four wild pallid sturgeon, ninety-seven HOPS (seventy-seven 1997 year-class, eleven 2005 year-class, seven 2006 year-class, one 2007 year-class, and one 2009 year-class), fifteen shovelnose sturgeon, fourteen smallmouth buffalo, five bigmouth buffalo, and nine freshwater drum.
+In addition to tracking and tagging new fish, we replaced radio tags that were implanted into pallid sturgeon prior to 2017.
+These tags are advertised to have an 8-year battery life, however are only guaranteed to last ~6.5 years.
 Beginning in 2019, many of the transmitters implanted in 2013 and 2014 were not relocated, and it is suspected that battery life expired over winter, making it impossible to target those individuals for tag replacement.
-During the 2021 field season transmitters were replaced in five 1997 year-class pallid sturgeon.
+During the 2023 field season transmitters were replaced in six 1997 year-class pallid sturgeon and one wild pallid sturgeon.
 Many of the pallid sturgeon containing expiring tags have been serially sampled in successive years for information about spawning periodicity and age/size at first maturity.
 Keeping active transmitters in fish is vital to improving and increasing knowledge regarding fish sexual maturity and spawning ecology for this endangered species.
-In 2021, new transmitters were also implanted into ten freshwater drum, one smallmouth buffalo, one bigmouth buffalo, one wild pallid sturgeon, two 2005 year-class pallid sturgeon, one 2006 year-class pallid sturgeon, and thirteen 1997 year-class pallid sturgeon.
+In 2023, new transmitters were also implanted previously untagged individuals including, one 2005 yearclass pallid sturgeon and two 2006 year class pallid sturgeon.
+In recent year these younger year classes of HOPS have started to reach sexual maturity and important for the future of this research effort.

 A combination of boat and stationary telemetry receivers have been utilized in recent years.
-The land based stationary receivers provide important spatial and temporal data regarding course movements and habitat used by tagged fish in this stretch of river.
-In 2021, we maintained and downloaded fifteen land-based stations between Carter Ferry and Fort Peck Reservoir, including four stations on the Marias River and one on the Teton River.
+The land-based stationary receivers provide important spatial and temporal data regarding course movements and habitat used by tagged fish in this stretch of river.
+In 2023, we maintained and downloaded fifteen land-based stations between Carter Ferry and Fort Peck Reservoir, including four stations on the Marias River and one on the Teton River.
 The ten land-based stations on the Missouri River include: Carter Ferry, Fort Benton, Loma area, Coal Banks, Judith Landing, Stafford Ferry, Bird Rapids, Power Plant Ferry, King Island, and Roads End.
 Many of these stations have been maintained for over a decade and antennas, cables, and in some cases the telemetry receiver and switch box are the showing signs of and experiencing the effects of aging.
-We typically service one receiver a year when problems arise (bad batteries, decreased detection efficiency, etc.), however as the current SRX400 receivers continue to age, they are malfunctioning more frequently.
 Keeping this array functioning allows for many more telemetry contacts at a much lower cost than if we relied on boat relocations alone.
-We plan to begin slowly phasing out the SRX400 receivers in favor of the more feature rich SRX1200 units.
+In 2022 we secured State Wildlife Grant funds (\$47,000) to completely upgrade our aging network by phasing out the SRX400 receivers in favor of the more feature rich SRX1200 units.
 In most years, we estimate that roughly 40% of the fish relocations have been by boat; thus, the ground stations effectively more than double our telemetry contacts.
-Furthermore, the array of land based stations generates a continuous monitoring effort at multiple locations, which is not possible with boat based tracking efforts.
+Furthermore, the array of land-based stations generates a continuous monitoring effort at multiple locations, which is not possible with boat based tracking efforts.